Click to expand and collapse each section. Or expand/collapse all.

 - Lena McQuade

-- When do I submit the Major/Minor Requirements form?
+- When do I submit the Graduation Application form?

-- You should complete this form (with your advisor) two semesters before you graduate (e.g., if you plan to graduate in spring 2006, you should submit the form in spring 2005).
-The form will be “evaluated” by the university and you will receive feedback on the coursework you need to complete in order to graduate as well as whether there are any loose ends (e.g., transfer credits, incompletes in courses, WEPT, etc.) that need attention.
+- You should complete this form (with your advisor) before the deadline for the semester you wish to graduate in (current deadline is available online).
+The form will be “evaluated” by the university and you will receive feedback on the classes you need to complete in order to graduate as well as whether there are any loose ends (e.g., transfer credits, incompletes in courses, WEPT, etc.) that need attention.
+You should check your ARR (Academic Requirement Report) carefully to ensure that you are on track for graduation, a guide on How to read your Academic Requirement Report has been created to do this.

 - Can I count WGS 350 and WGS 375 for both general education and the major?